zbaharyilmaz/cineflix-app/README.md

 - React (with Vite) - Fast and modern frontend.

-- Tailwind CSS - For a stylish and responsive design.
+- Tailwind CSS & Material Tailwind - For a stylish and responsive design.

 - Firebase - Authentication and data management.